tfiedlerdejanze/expublish/README.md

   beta    - Publish beta pre-release of next patch version alpha   - Publish alpha pre-release of next patch version

-Note on pre-releases: their next version level can be changed by using one of the --as-major or --as-minor options.

 options:
   -d, --dry-run           - Perform dry run (no writes, no commits) --allow-untracked       - Allow untracked files during release